dCO2/rococo/_posts/2022-08-17-project-mnemosyne.md

 The above images were grabbed from my review session days ago.
 Depending on how easy it was to recall an answer, you choose from the `Again`, `Hard`, `Good`, `Easy` options which specify when next you want to see that question-note.
 See [Using Anki feedback options to make ideas salient]().

+I could go on and give step-by-step instructions on how to create a card, how to create decks (and so on) but that's ineffective.
+There is an online [Anki manual](https://docs.ankiweb.net/) that documents how to use Anki in detail.
+What I'd do instead is give principles on how best to create a question/answer note and how best to organize Anki decks.

 After 1+ year of many organic changes, this is the current look of my Anki decks.
 It is unlike the deck in a newly installed Anki app.
 It has become stable for now:

 ![](/assets/images/anki-current.jpg)

-I find that, on one level, separating decks into ‘_Buffer_’ and ‘_Limbo_’ helps differentiate the nature of things I'm learning.
-I named the first '_Buffer_' because the deck represents the group of notes I made for things I'm currently learning. '_Limbo_' on the other hand represents the group of things I plan on—but haven't started—learning.
-The separation is important because Anki (and other space repetition softwares) are essentially _a stream of urgent todo_s (editorial text: clickable link to an Obsidian note).
-It is a stream because the various notes are always systematically moved into my attention-space.
-But Limbo is where nothing happens.
-The notes there are not yet in my attention space.
+I find that, on one level, separating decks into _‘Buffer’_ and _‘Limbo’_ helps differentiate the nature of things I'm learning.
+I named the first _‘Buffer’_ because the deck represents the group of notes I made for things I'm currently learning. _‘Limbo’_ on the other hand represents the group of things I plan on—but haven't started—learning.
+The separation is important because Anki (and other space repetition softwares) are essentially _[a stream of urgent todos]()_.
+It is a stream because the various notes in the Buffer deck are always systematically moved into my attention-space.
+But if there are "notes/courses" you plan learning but don't have the time for yet, then they should go into Limbo.
+Limbo is where nothing happens.
+The notes there are not in my attention space yet.
+See [Anki is a pipe](/2021/12/20/anki-is-a-pipe).

 The subdecks in the Buffer deck are separated by months because that way, I can decide to focus on just the notes I created when I learnt a specific thing for that month.
 It is also like a journal.
 I can reimagine the headspace I was in that month.

-I could go on and give step by step instructions on how to create decks (and so on) but that's ineffective.
-There is an online [Anki manual](https://docs.ankiweb.net/) that documents how to use Anki in detail.
-What I'd do is give you hints on how best to create a question/answer note and how best to organize your Anki deck.
+See [How should anki decks be organized](/2021/12/20/how-should-anki-decks-be-organized).

 This is what a note actually looks like in preview: